-Aphasia is a communication disorder that affects a person’s ability to speak, read, write, and/or understand as the result of a stroke or brain damage.
-A person with non-fluent aphasia has “choppy” speech and difficulty finding the words, but has strong comprehension.
-A person with fluent aphasia, on the other hand, has poor comprehension and speech is more fluid.
+Aphasia is a communication disorder.
+It affects a person’s ability to speak, read, write, and/or understand.
+Typically, a stroke or brain injury cause aphasia.
+There are different categories and symptoms of aphasia.
+For example, a person with non-fluent aphasia has “choppy” speech.
+Additionally s/he usually has difficulty recalling words, but has strong comprehension.
+On the other hand, a person with fluent aphasia has poor comprehension and speech is more fluid.
 Although speech is fluid in fluent aphasia, the words used may be incorrect or made up.

 For more information about aphasia, check out the following resources: